Prairie Nursery is Neonicotinoid-Free. We do not use neonicotinoids in any part of our plant growing, or seed production processes.

 Pollinating insects are responsible for more than one-third of our food supply.
 Over the years, the use of pollination services (commercial beehives) on agricultural crops has masked the decline in native pollinator populations.
-Importantly, awareness of Colony Collapse Disorder has contributed to a rising public concern for the threat of neonicotinoid chemicals to all pollinators, to the pollination of our food supply, and to the environment.
+Importantly, a cultural awareness of Colony Collapse Disorder has contributed to a rising public concern about the threat of neonicotinoid chemicals to all pollinators, to the pollination of our food supply, and to the environment.

 What You Can Do